profound-labs/forest-path/manuscript/markdown/dtao-dam.md

 Dtao Dam Forest Monastery
 =========================

+*By Ajahn Jayasāro.
+An interview conducted by Tan Paññāvuddho.*

 Dtao Dam Forest Monastery is a branch monastery of Wat Pah Nanachat, located in the mountainous, thickly-forested jungle of Mae Nam Noy, Sai Yok National Park in the Kanchanaburi Province of Thailand.
 Mostly